China or bust: Wayne Rooney's career dilemma

 But former England defender Danny Mills, who was an England international with Rooney between 2003 and 2004, says the United striker's decision was, and will be, complicated -- there is light and there is shade.

-"You can never have enough," former England defender Mills told CNN in explaining why a man who already earns an estimated $2,233 an hour was listening to more lucrative offers to play in a league that is widely considered to be of a lower standard than that of the high-octane English Premier League.
+"You can never have enough," former England defender Mills told CNN in explaining why a man who already earns an estimated $2,233 an hour was listening to more lucrative offers to play in a league which is widely considered to be of a lower standard than that of the high-octane English Premier League.

 Rooney's agent Paul Stretford was in China this week, apparently trying to negotiate a deal for his client -- although there were always doubts a move could have been finalized before the end of the Chinese transfer window on February 28.